Alesli/OrderList/README.md

 # OrderList

-The system contains orders with related goods Web-service_1  returns current time
+The system contains orders with related goods.

+Web-service_1  returns current time

 ## Technologies used in the project: